-Subsequently, several teachers have now gone out of their way to teach the students privately at home at the request of the parents.
+Subsequently, several teachers have now gone out of their way to teach students privately at home at the request of parents.

 “What is new about the movement this time is the people’s participation.
 Earlier in the 1986 agitation, we had to go door to door asking people to join in.
 But this time, they have come out themselves, and from all age groups.
 There is a sense of urgency because we are on the 40th day of the strike and that urgency is brought about not just due to faulty governance from the state, but from our leaders as well.
-Both sides of the coin need to be understood,” said Students as Rethinkers, Gorkhaland to The Logical Indian.
+Both sides of the coin need to be understood,” said a member of Students as Rethinkers, Gorkhaland who did not wish to be named, to The Logical Indian.
 “There is also a collective leadership committee that is trying to represent our people in front of the state and central governments.”

 Students as Rethinkers believe that the main problem is the state government’s approach to the issue.
 “But the blame needs to be shared by our leaders as well.
 We are in a deadlock because of bad governance from both sides.
 The state is blaming our leaders, while they are blaming the state government.
-Where is the public in that?” they said.
+Where is the voice of the public in that?” she questioned.

 Even if the Gorkhas stop their protests, normalcy is unlikely to return, owing to the deep-rooted nature of the issue.

 In the recent protests, eight Gorkhas have died in police firing.
-Out of them, one was shot dead when he had stepped out in the evening to buy medicine, they claim.
+Out of them, one was shot dead when he had stepped out in the evening to buy medicine, she claimed.

 The people’s strike is indefinite.
-But even as their basic rights are being violated – internet shut down, schools closed, shops shut – they have decided to stand true to their cause.
+But even as their basic rights are being violated – internet suspended, schools closed, shops shut – they have decided to stand true to their cause.